ImageMovers

 ImageMovers, L.L.C.
-(IM) (formerly known as South Side Amusement Company), is an American production company which produces CGI animation, motion-capture, live-action films and television shows.
-The company is known for producing such films as Cast Away (2000), What Lies Beneath (2000), The Polar Express (2004), Monster House (2006), and Beowulf (2007).
+(IM) (formerly known as South Side Amusement Company), is an American production company founded by filmmaker Robert Zemeckis in 1984.
+The company produces CGI animation, motion-capture, live-action films and television shows and is known for producing Zemeckis' films.

 From 2007 to 2011, The Walt Disney Company and ImageMovers founded a joint venture animation facility known as ImageMovers Digital which produced two motion-captured CGI-animated films: A Christmas Carol (2009) and Mars Needs Moms (2011) for Walt Disney Pictures, neither of which were financially successful.
 This eventually caused the company to cut ties with Disney and scrapped both a live-action Yellow Submarine remake and a Roger Rabbit sequel, which were in development at the time.

 History

 South Side Amusement Company (1984–1997)

 On March 1, 1984, Robert Zemeckis incorporated and founded the company as South Side Amusement Company.
 The company was in-name only from the beginning.
+Steve Starkey, who worked with Amblin, while on set at the movies, begin working at the company as business partner in the early 1990s.

-In the early 1990s, Zemeckis signed a production deal with Universal Pictures, to produce films under the South Side Amusement Company banner.
+In the early 1990s, Zemeckis signed a production deal with Universal Pictures, to produce films under the South Side Amusement Company banner after the success of the Back to the Future movies.
 There, it is one of the producers of Death Becomes Her, Trespass, The Public Eye and The Frighteners while Zemeckis 1997 film Contact was produced with Warner Bros.
 Pictures.

+The company was one of the members of the group Chicago Five Productions, known for the TV series Johnny Bago.